Luca-Catac/luca-catac.github.io/README.md

+# Good-Evil
-# Good-Evil This test is to practice coding in this particular format- all information here will be edited before publication.
+This test is to practice coding in this particular format- all information here will be edited before publication.
 I will have to double check spelling as there isn't a spell-check here.
+What do the different levels offer?